 Diversity and Inclusion Committee Chair: The Diversity and Inclusion Chair is a new addition to the CS40 team this year and has been included as an official chair to allow CS40 to properly advocate for all students on the 40.
 The objective of this position is to ensure that all CS40 programming is accessible and inclusive by working with student groups to program events that celebrate, advocate for, and educate about different identities on campus.
 This chair should be informed of and work to inform students of diversity and inclusion issues in local, nation, and global communities and expand the traditional scope of “diversity and inclusion.”
 This chair will meet with their committee members every Thursday night 9 -10 pm as a part of D-board.
 As an Officer of CS40, the Diversity and Inclusion Chair is expected and required to support other chairs and attend their events.

-Operations Board (led by Miriam, Speaker of CS40)
+Operations Board (led by Lindsey Grant, Speaker of CS40)